How to turn your shed into an arts and crafts studio

 - Get an electrician to wire your studio for mains electricity.
 Or install an alternative, such as wind or solar power.

-- Fit the studio with your choice of artificial lighting (e.g. fluorescent overheads or bulbs, LEDs, halogen or lamps).
+- Fit the studio with your choice of lighting.

-- Secure your shed with reinforced doors, locks, and hinges, as well as strong glass in the windows and motion-sensitive lights.
+- Secure your shed with reinforced doors, locks, and hinges, as well as strong glass in the windows and motion-sensor lights.

 - Move your storage and furniture into the studio.